dx-dtran/character-recognition/README.md

 >> predictFromFile
 ```

-Open a drawing app like Microsoft Paint and draw a lowercase letter.
+Open a drawing app like Microsoft Paint and draw a single lowercase letter.
 Save it as a .png or .jpg file such as ‘letter.png.’
 An example file called 'l.png' is included in the src directory.

 Follow the prompt:
 ```